cbdq-io/func-sbt-to-blob/README.md

     - `mm` will be replaced by the zero padded minute number.

   Default is "".
+= `PROMETHEUS_METRIC_NAME_PREFIX`: The prefix for any of the custom Prometheus metrics that are created.
+The default is "".
+- `PROMETHEUS_PORT`: Set the port for Prometheus metrics to be made available on when running `multi-topic-entrypoint.py`.
+Default is "8000".
 - `TOPICS_DIR`: The directory within the specified container to load the topics to.
 Default is `topics`.